13 min to read

 lsof -i :port_number

-) - tcpdump: Capture network traffic for analysis
+) - tcpdump: Capture network traffic

-- telnet/nc: Test if a port is reachable (
+- telnet/nc: Test port reachability (

 telnet host port